victoriajquinto/MVP/nameMyBaby/README.md

 ## Use this app instead of calling your baby "it". ##

 ## 🚀 How to Get Started ##
-Visit the website and randomly generate a name.
+Visit the website and randomly generate a name to see facts about the name, similar names, and how many babies in the US were given that name between ancient history and 2022.
+You can also search for the top 10 boy and girl names in the US for each year since the US started collecting census records.

 ## 💬 Customer Quote ##
 "A simple design without the shilling and the ads." - anonymous